It’s hard to know what to ask for at Christmas, isn’t it?

 Cat coffee mug – This mug made me laugh.
 Any other cat lover would laugh, too.

 Cats doormat – I need this.
 Neeeeeeeeed.
-If she loves her cats as much as I do, and she has a couple of them, I bet she needs it, too.
+If you love her cats as much as I do, and you have a couple of them, I bet you needs it, too.

 Cat scarf – I love scarves.
 I have tons and tons of them and wear a scarf all the time.
 Anyway, I really like this particular scarf because it is covered with cats.

 Cat suncatcher – I think this is just gorgeous.
 What cat lover wouldn’t want it in her window?